FDU-INC/Split_LoRA/SECURITY.md

 ## Security

-FDU_ISI is committed to rapidly addressing security vulnerabilities affecting our customers and providing clear guidance on the solution, impact, severity and mitigation.
+FDUI is committed to rapidly addressing security vulnerabilities affecting our customers and providing clear guidance on the solution, impact, severity and mitigation.

 ## Reporting a Vulnerability